Graduate School Handbook Part 15 – Assessment offences

 PGR15.6.1 Where the FRDC Chair finds that there is a case to answer, i.e. the preliminary evidence indicates that an offence has occurred, they will liaise with the Graduate School about the further investigation process which will be undertaken to gather detailed evidence and determine the seriousness of the offence, and about the application of the PGR academic regulations.
+This may include use of approved text matching software.
 They may also invite another member of the FRDC unconnected with the PGR or the research project to assist them with this investigation.

 PGR15.6.2 From this point onwards the PGR’s Director of Studies/supervision team will play no part in the investigation, other than to provide information or evidence as required by the FRDC Chair.